open-telemetry/oteps/text/0156-columnar-encoding.md

 // limitations under the License.

 // This protocol specifies the services and messages utilized by the OTel Arrow
 // Protocol.
-It extends the OTLP protocol by representing OTLP entities in a
+OTelArrow represents OTLP entities in a columnar manner using
-// columnar manner using Apache Arrow.
-The primary objective of this new
+// Apache Arrow.
+The primary objective of this new protocol is to optimize
-// protocol is to optimize transport efficiency in terms of compression (phase 1),
+// transport efficiency in terms of compression (phase 1), memory, and CPU usage
-// memory, and CPU usage (phase 2).
+// (phase 2).
 //
 // Note: This protocol is still experimental and subject to change.